440 Huntington Avenue

 - BS in Computer Science & Mathematics, Northeastern University

-Rebecca MacKenzie is an IT Academic Coordinator at Northeastern University’s College of Computer and Information Science.
+Rebecca MacKenzie is an IT Academic Coordinator at Northeastern University’s Khoury College of Computer Sciences.
 She earned a BS in both Computer Science and Mathematics from Northeastern University.
 Prior to her position at Northeastern, Rebecca spent her undergraduate career as a tutor and Teaching Assistant for the Fundamentals of Computer Science course.
 Native of Massachusetts and New Hampshire, Rebecca has no problem with cold winters, and is experienced with New England’s unpredictable weather.

 What are the specifics of your educational/career background?